 Do I need to mirror sublimation designs before printing?

 Yes.
-Sublimation transfers must be printed in mirror (flipped horizontally) because the image reverses when pressed onto the substrate.
-Most printer drivers have a mirror option.
+Sublimation transfers must be printed in mirror because the image reverses when pressed onto the substrate.
+Most printer drivers include a mirror option.

 Can I use sublimation designs for commercial products?

 It depends on the license.
-Many designs on Creative Fabrica include a commercial license for print-on-demand, Etsy shops, and craft fairs.
+Many designs on Creative Fabrica include commercial-use options for print-on-demand, Etsy shops, and craft fairs.
 Always verify the license before selling.

 What substrates work with sublimation?

-Sublimation works on polyester fabrics and polymer-coated hard surfaces: tumblers, mugs, coasters, phone cases, tiles, mouse pads, and more.
+Sublimation works on polyester fabrics and polymer-coated hard surfaces such as tumblers, mugs, coasters, phone cases, tiles, and mouse pads.
 It does not work well on cotton or uncoated metals.

 What is the difference between sublimation and HTV?

-Sublimation ink turns into gas and bonds with the substrate, producing smooth, permanent, full-color prints.
-HTV (heat transfer vinyl) is a cut material applied with heat.
-Sublimation offers photographic quality and better durability, but requires polyester or coated blanks.
+Sublimation ink turns into gas and bonds with the substrate, creating a smooth full-color print.
+HTV is a cut material applied with heat.
+Sublimation usually gives a softer finish, but it needs polyester or coated blanks.